starknet-io/starknet-docs/docs/Blocks/transactions.md

 ## Deploy transaction

 :::important
-The deploy transaction will be deprecated in future StarkNet versions.
-To deploy new constract instances, you can use the `deploy` syscall.
+The deploy transaction is deprecated and will be removed in a future release of StarkNet OS.
+To deploy new contract instances, you can use the `deploy` syscall.
 For more information, see [contract classes](../Contracts/contract-classes.md).
 :::

 A deploy transaction is a transaction type used to deploy contracts to StarkNet.